-Thank you for the nearly 4,000 surveys that were received!
-Metro Transit staff are currently analyzing the data, and will use it to create the 10- to 15-year plan.
-The feedback provided in the survey also will inform the guiding principles behind the plan and help us develop the criteria we will use to evaluate and prioritize improvements.
+Nearly 4,000 surveys were received!
+Metro Transit staff analyzed the data, and used it to create the SIP.
+The feedback from the survey informed the guiding principles behind the plan and helped develop the criteria we will use to evaluate and prioritize improvements.

-> View a summary that outlines the outreach process thus far, and includes preliminary survey results and a draft of the plan's guiding principles
+> View a summary that outlines the outreach process, and includes survey results and a draft of the plan's guiding principles

 Receive Public Input